gopikrishhnaChokkalamani/springboot-spring-integration-with-redis/README.md

 Install redis (see https://redis.io/ for download and installation steps) in your machine and start redis (redis-server)

+Redis provides you a key-value in memory data structure, which can be used a queue, database, or cache.
+In this example we are going to use redis as a queue for its faster message processing abilities

 Start both producer and consumer as regular springboot applications

 send a post request from PostMan